rtoal/ple/python/README.md

 python3 top_ten_scorers.py < ../test/wnba_input
 ```

-Running the command `python3` with no arguments give you a repl.
+Running the command `python3` with no arguments gives you a repl.

 To run the tests on a Unix-like shell: